ohata-toast/EasyMaker/en/console-guide.md

 - **Description**: Enter description.
 - **File registration**: Select the YAML file to upload.

-> [Note] Pipeline upload time:
+!!! tip "Note"
-> Uploading a pipeline can take a few minutes.
+    Uploading a pipeline can take a few minutes.
-> The initial resource creation requires an additional few minutes of time to configure the service environment.
+    The initial resource creation requires an additional few minutes of time to configure the service environment.

 <a id="pipeline.list"></a>